Spence Hot Springs

-Spence Hot Springs are a group of geothermal springs located north of the town of Jemez Springs, New Mexico, in the Valles Caldera National Preserve.
+Spence Hot Springs are a group of geothermal springs located north of the town of Jemez Springs, New Mexico.

 Features

 The main spring is located on a hillside above the Jemez River, and flows into a sandy bottomed primitive rock soaking pool before cascading into two additional rock pools of different temperatures terraced on the hillside.
 The middle pool also has an additional water source from a spring inside a cave with a water temperature 100°F/38°C. The lower pool is the coolest of the three at 95°F. There are two more springs with soaking pools 50 feet uphill and an additional spring located 200 more feet uphill.

 Due to overuse, the condition of the area has been subjected to considerable resource damage.

 Geology

 Spence Hot Springs are located at the edge of a collapsed super volcano, the Valles Caldera, near the Soda Dam.

 Water profile

 The water emerges from the upper spring at 109°F; and at 100°F from the spring in the cave.
 Naegleria Fowleri has been found in the hot spring water, a potentially fatal parasitic amoeba common in warm and springs.